Goshen College: History

 When the institution was reopened, it was marked by the new leadership of president S.C.
-Yoder and dean Noah Oyer, who manifested outstanding abilities.
-His character was one marked by simplicity, modesty, and refinement, as well as unusual wisdom and insight.
-Under his leadership the educational program of the college developed rapidly, and much of the strength of the present college program is due to his untiring and wise endeavors.
-After dean Oyer's untimely passing in 1931, Harold Bender became dean.
-He was a man whose influence upon the "Old" Mennonites was significant for much of the 20th century.
-Bender carefully piloted the stormy waters of theology by stating that Mennonitism was not liberalism.
-Bender later went on to say that fundamentalism also contributed to problems with theology and created The Anabaptist Vision, a "third way" that sought to spell out the direction for the future Mennonite Church.
-More than arguing doctrine, Bender and a younger group of intellectuals at Goshen College sought to shape the Mennonite faith that was more ideological than institutional.
-The goal was to articulate a faith that could stand the test of academic scrutiny in broader society while carefully upholding traditional beliefs of the church.
-Out of this ideology, Bender started The Mennonite Quarterly Review.
-Throughout this time, Goshen remained the epicenter of "Old" Mennonite theology and higher education, and became known as the "Goshen Historical Renaissance".
+Yoder and dean Noah Oyer.

+The community became known as the "Goshen Historical Renaissance".

 During the 1940s, Goshen was one of the Mennonite Central Committee's key places to form a "relief training school" that helped to train volunteers for unpaid jobs in the Civilian Public Service, an alternative to the Army.
 Many Mennonites chose the civilian service alternative because of their beliefs regarding Biblical pacifism and nonresistance.
-Although the young women pacifists were not liable to the draft, they volunteered for unpaid Civilian Public Service jobs to demonstrate their patriotism; many worked in mental hospitals.
+Young women pacifists volunteered for unpaid Civilian Public Service jobs to demonstrate their patriotism; many worked in mental hospitals.
+Lois Gunden, a French professor at the college, volunteered for the Mennonite Central Committee and established an orphanage for refuge children of the Spanish Civil War and Jewish children from Rivesaltes internment camp.
+The children that she rescued were malnourished, in poor health, and had lice.
+She was awarded the title Righteous Among the Nations by Yad Vashem for her efforts to care for and protect children.

 In 1980, the college was granted care of Merry Lea Environmental Learning Center, a 1150 acre nature preserve that now offers Goshen's master's degree in Environmental Science.

 In 1993, Harold and Wilma Good, longtime friends of the college, left their estate to Goshen.
-The estate was estimated at $28 million, the majority in stock of the J.M.
+The estate, said to be worth many millions, consisted of the majority in stock of the J.M.
 Smucker Company.
 Wilma was a daughter of the company's founder.
 The college sold the stock and added the funds to its endowment, more than doubling it.